 Talking with loved ones about their wishes, such as DNR or other end of life measures, is an emotional difficult conversation.
 Doctors and other health care providers often find themselves in the middle of parents and their children trying to negotiate a truce.
 Thanks to an agreement that started in 2016, healthcare providers who accept Medicare are allowed to bill for this type of service.

 Docs Say This is a Good Thing

 During the first year, nearly 575,000 Medicare beneficiaries took advantage of this service.
-The conversations made it easier for whole families to be clear about the wishes of their loved ones, to be in agreement with the doctors and made it possible for these conversations to happen without unnecessary stress.
+The conversations made it easier for whole families to be clear about their loved ones wishes, to be in agreement with the doctors, and made it possible for these conversations to happen without unnecessary stress.
 Nearly 23,000 providers billed around $93 million for this service in 2016 and about $43 million of that was covered by federal programs.

 Doctors who’ve made use of this program see the benefits.
 It helps everyone involved make informed, patient-centered decisions.
 They see their role in these conversations bringing families closer together and offering loved ones a support place to discuss their fears and concerns.